 Proving hospital negligence can require various forms of evidence, such as but not necessarily limited to:

 Hospital records and policy documents

 Witness statements, which may include expert witness testimony

 An experienced attorney — like the ones at the Law Office of James H. Guest, L.L.C. — can help you compile and present all of the evidence necessary to prove that hospital negligence has harmed you.
 In particular, some of the ways our attorneys can help you with a hospital negligence claim include:

 Going up against hospital lawyers and insurance companies to prove negligence and protect your rights

 Tenaciously fighting to help you obtain the compensation you need now and for future expenses related to a life-altering injury

 In cases of fatal errors and wrongful death, we represent loved ones seeking to recover compensation on behalf of their loved one to cover funeral and burial costs as well as loss of future wages.

 While compensation can never undo the damage caused by medical and hospital negligence, it can help victims and their families get the care, help and support they need moving forward.
 To make sure this happens for you, our attorneys will handle all legal matters — including settlement negotiations — to make sure your focus stays on what’s most important: Recovering and getting back to your life.

-If you would like to schedule a free initial consultation with one of our experienced attorneys, contact us online or call our Denver office at 303-292-2992.
+If you would like to schedule a free initial consultation with one of our experienced attorneys, contact us online or call our Denver office.
 All initial consultations are obligation free, and you will not be charged any fee unless we successfully recover damages for you.